rubenbanuelos/gameDesignTools/README.md

 - [X] Write function to determine odds of rolling a score lower than X given YdZ
 - [X] Write function to determine odds of rolling a score higher than X given YdZ
 - [X] Write function to determine success based  dice roll distributions given XdY and a difficulty Z
+- [X] Figure out how to install dependencies along with package
+- [X] Add some documentation